breakgard/package_info/README.md

 ## To-Do

 - Get an improved .css layout
-- Add actual webserver config in docker (nginx)
+- Add actual webserver config in docker (nginx - most probably wsgi reverse proxy)
-- Create a docker-compose and get elasticsearch and mysql into separate containers
+- Create a docker-compose and get elasticsearch, nginx and mysql into separate containers
 - Expand readme - add info on running outside of docker